-In the AAFA's Asthma Capitals 2018 Report, AAFA looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.
+In AAFA's Asthma Capitals Report, we looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.

 Thirdhand smoke is residue from tobacco smoke.
 When a cigarette is smoked, chemicals in the smoke stick to surfaces and dust for months after the smoke is gone.
-The chemicals in the residue react to other pollutants in the air, like ozone, to create harmful particles you can easily inhale.1
+The chemicals in the residue react to other pollutants in the air, like ozone, to create harmful particles you can easily inhale.2

 Many state and local lawmakers have passed laws that ban smoking in some places.
-These places may include workplaces, restaurants, hotels, parks and transit systems.
+These may include workplaces, restaurants, hotels, parks and transit systems.
 You can research your state or county laws.

-1. Emerging Evidence and Arguments for a Multidisciplinary Research Agenda.
-Environmental Health Perspectives, 119(9), 1218–1226.http://doi.org/10.1289/ehp.1103500
+2. Emerging Evidence and Arguments for a Multidisciplinary Research Agenda.
+Environmental Health Perspectives, 119(9), 1218–1226.
+Retrieved March 27, 2019, from https://ehp.niehs.nih.gov/doi/pdf/10.1289/ehp.1103500